WPCD-Workflows/documentation/source/old/itm/public/xml/itm_cpo_handling.rst

 and
 libwrite_g95.a
 have been prebuilt on the
-ITM Gateway
+EU-IM Gateway
 .
 Module read_structures
 ----------------------

-This Fortran90 module can be used to read ITM data structures including entire CPOs from disk.
+This Fortran90 module can be used to read EU-IM data structures including entire CPOs from disk.
 The corresponding file is opened with
 ::